 - Induction heating method

-The Last Word on the Dr. Dabber Switch
+Conclusion: Is the Dr. Dabber Switch Worth It?

 The Dr. Dabber Switch represents a new way for concentrates vaping — maybe not so much for flower vaping.
-The induction heating method for oils is sure to win over hardcore dabbers, but it might leave flower-lovers with a bad taste in their mouth, literally.
-The Switch is well-made, and it feels like Dr. Dabber spared no expense in designing and creating the unit.
+The induction heating method for oils is sure to win over hardcore dabbers.
+But it might leave flower-lovers with a bad taste in their mouth, literally.
+Nevertheless, the Switch is well-made, and it feels like Dr. Dabber spared no expense in designing and creating the unit.

 The oscillating lights were a good idea to mask the presence of the electromagnetic coils under the glass piece.
 There are also twenty-five different light patterns that users can choose for the lights, so there is a lot of variety all around with the Switch.

 The only downfall of the Switch is its ambition.
 It strives to do two things well – vape herbs AND concentrates – but it lacks in the former, while the latter seems to be a dream come true for dabbers.
-The Switch comes at a steep price point, which is about the same as the Peak, but much less than the Volcano.
-If there are dabbers with the money to spend on a high-end, high-performance (somewhat) portable dab rig, they could do no better than the Switch.
+In addition, the Switch comes at a steep price point.
+It is the same as the Peak, but much less than the Volcano.
+If dabbers have the money to spend on a high-end, high-performance (somewhat) portable dab rig, they could do no better than the Switch.